karlseguin/pg.zig/readme.md

 ### open(allocator: std.mem.Allocator, opts: Conn.ConnectOpts) !Conn
 Opens a connection, or returns an error.
 Prefer creating connections through the pool.
 Connection options are:

-* `host`: Defaults to `"127.0.0.1"`
+* `host` - Defaults to `"127.0.0.1"`
-* `port`: Defaults to `5432`
+* `port` - Defaults to `5432`
 * `write_buffer` - Size of the write buffer, used when sending messages to the server.
 Will temporarily allocate more space as needed.
 If you're writing large SQL or have large parameters (e.g. long text values), making this larger might improve performance a little.
-Defaults to `2048`.
+Defaults to `2048`, cannot be less than `128`.
 * `read_buffer` - Size of the read buffer, used when reading data from the server.
 Will temporarily allocate more space as needed.
 Given most apps are going to be reading rows of data, this can have large impact on performance.
-Detauls to `4096`.
+Defaults to `4096`.
-* `result_state_size`: Each `Result` (retrieved via a call to `query`) carries metadata about the data (e.g. the type of each column).
+* `result_state_size` - Each `Result` (retrieved via a call to `query`) carries metadata about the data (e.g. the type of each column).
 For results with less than or equal to `result_state_size` columns, a static `state` container is used.
 Queries with more columns require a dynamic allocation.
-The Default to `32`.
+Defaults to `32`.

 ### deinit(conn: \*Conn) void
 Closes the connection and releases its resources.
 This method should not be used when the connection comes from the pool.